Shopify/quilt/packages/network/README.md

 ## Usage

-Just import any of the enums or function in this package to get a friendly API to common network details.
+Import any of the enums or functions in this package to get a friendly API to common network details.
 The following values are exposed from this library:

 - `Method`: enum for HTTP methods
 - `StatusCode`: enum for HTTP status codes (mapping from name to number)